 I love you, but your attitude is like that of a shrew.
 Your options?
 Take a pill or be my kill.
 Might I suggest that you wear a vest.
 Perish in class or be banished to the land of bluegrass, where dreams don't exist as you'll be eternally pissed.

-The following user(s) said Thank You: Jeff, Frostfire, Nature Freak, Nockess, Rock
+The following user(s) said Thank You: Jeff, Frostfire, NF, Nockess, Rock